tomorenge/Hair-Salon/README.md

 #### Technologies Used

-_This website will use HTML, CSS, Spark and Java_
+_This website will use HTML, CSS, Spark and Java and velocityEngine

 #### Installation